goriri/voice-search-agent/README.md

 - AWS account with access to Amazon Bedrock
 - AWS credentials configured (either through environment variables or AWS CLI)
 - Working microphone and speakers/headphones
+- Ollama installed and running locally with the llava model

 ## Installation